 Visiting farmers’ markets adds flavor to sustainable travel on a schedule and supports local growers.
 For planning tips, revisit how to create a personalized travel bucket list.

-Geographic clustering means grouping activities by neighborhood so you’re not zigzagging across a city (and burning time and fuel).
-If your morning café, museum, and market are all in the same district, keep them together.
-This simple shift cuts transit emissions and decision fatigue.
-Studies show transportation accounts for nearly 49% of tourism-related emissions (UNWTO), so fewer cross-town trips matter.
+Geographic clustering is just grouping your activities by neighborhood instead of bouncing all over the city burning time and fuel.
+Your morning café, museum, and market are all in the same district?
+Keep them together.
+Fewer cross-town trips.
+Lower transit emissions, less decision fatigue.
+Transportation accounts for nearly 49% of tourism-related emissions (UNWTO), so it’s not some small optimization, it actually cuts into the biggest source of harm you can control during a day out.

 Pro tip: Open a map, pin everything you want to see, then build your day block by block.